Falkirk Stadium: History

 In April 2018 it was announced that East Stirlingshire would begin playing their home matches at the Falkirk Stadium from the start of the 2018–19 season.
 The club had previously played in the centre of Falkirk at Firs Park until 2008, before spending a decade ground-sharing with Stenhousemuir at Ochilview Park.
 Queen's Park also moved in during the latter part of the 2020–21 season, after their lease on Hampden Park expired.

 Structure and facilities

 The Falkirk Stadium is an all-seater stadium which currently consists of three completed stands in the form of the main west stand and smaller north and south stands.
 Upon the stadium's construction the west stand was the first to be built, and subsequently completed in 2004.
 The north and south stands were completed in 2005 and 2009 respectively.
 The west stand has a capacity of roughly 4,200 and hosts several facilities which have ranged from a nursery to a restaurant.
+The south stand features a bar called the Brockville Bar.
 A temporary east stand has been present on several occasions.

+In June 2022, the South Stand was renamed to the Kevin McAllister Stand after the football player that played for the club.